Soybean: Etymology

+The word "soy" derives from the Japanese soi, a regional variant of shōyu, which in turn comes from the Chinese jiangyou (醬油), meaning "soy sauce".

-The etymology of the genus, Glycine, comes from Linnaeus.
-When naming the genus, Linnaeus observed that one of the species within the genus had a sweet root.
+The name of the genus, Glycine, comes from Linnaeus.
+When naming the genus, Linnaeus observed that one of the species formerly within the genus, which has since been reclassified to the genus Apios, had a sweet root.
 Based on the sweetness, the Greek word for sweet, glykós, was Latinized.
 The genus name is not related to the amino acid glycine.